-The Personnel Division is responsible for all Department Personnel paperwork, payroll, accreditation, grants management, social media platforms and the Department's Policy and Procedures.
+The Personnel Division is responsible for all Department Personnel paperwork, training, payroll, accreditation, grants management, social media platforms and the Department's Policy and Procedures.

 The following units are assigned to the Personnel Division: